Stanisława Błażków Kennedy

 She remembers somebody whispering, “It’s the end of the world.
 They’ve got black people eating white people.”
 The logic of the youngest children allayed any fears about becoming part of a meal: They answered, “They aren’t going to eat me because I got no meat, only skin and bones.”

 Stasia was one of the 733 Polish children and their 105 caregivers who arrived in Wellington on 1 November 1944.
 They were taken by train to a special camp prepared for them at Pahiatua about 170 kilometres north.

 “We had a bed to sleep in.
 We had a tower with four drawers and I couldn’t fill one drawer!
 I had two pairs of knickers, two dresses, I don’t think I had a cardigan, so when I washed one pair of knickers, I had another pair of knickers to wear, wash this dress, another dress to wear but oh, the [New Zealand] kids and ladies were very nice to us, very, very nice to us.
 I couldn’t believe it.”

 The dormitories were divided into sections containing five beds on opposite sides of the longest walls and an open doorway leading to other similar rooms.
 Their caregiver slept in the middle.
 Stasia remembers her caregiver’s kindness, and that of the camp’s doctor, Eugenia Czochańska.

-Stasia’s stay at the Pahiatua camp was brief.
-All the children underwent medical examinations on the ship prior to disembarkation and the medical authorities decided to treat the limp Stasia had had since she was a child.
+Stasia’s stay at the Pahiatua camp was brief, thanks to the medical authorities deciding to treat the limp Stasia had had since she was a child.
 She cannot remember how the limp happened but she and three others were sent to Wellington Hospital.
-At first she was with two other girls but they and a boy in another ward returned to Pahiatua long before she did.
+At first she was with two other girls but they, and a boy in another ward, returned to Pahiatua long before she did.